 One of Thailand’s biggest islands, Phuket is also its number one tourist destination.
 Millions of people from around the world flock to Phuket year round.
 Meaning one thing in particular: you are not going to discover it for yourself.
 Phuket is geared towards tourists.
 Even experiences sold as authentically Thai are actually put together for the purpose of foreign money.

 Don’t get me wrong.
-You can have a truly Thai experience staying in villas in Phuket Thailand.
+You can have a truly Thai experience staying in.
 However, you’re not going to get it by going wherever the road takes you.
 You’ll end up doing the following things which you’d much rather avoid.

 Everyone from tour companies to independent guides you meet on the street will take you to an elephant sanctuary where they offer rides on the beautiful creatures.
 They will tell you that the elephants are treated well.
 That it’s other elephant sanctuaries tha